 - Sinead Bomba, at Henry Dreyfuss Associates circa 92, contact for “Computer Interface Design” in 92 Special Program

-- Lisa Dreger, Microsoft circa 1992, contact for “An Object-Oriented Evolution of Windows: Information at your Fingertips” in 92 Special Program – but we can contact Microsoft directly if needed…
+- Lisa Dreger, Microsoft circa 1992, contact for “An Object-Oriented Evolution of Windows: Information at your Fingertips” in 92 Special Program – but we contacted Microsoft directly.

 - for others we are still following leads, and we will post more names here as we run out of leads or ideas